Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ```
 - The events in 'Outsource Audio' calendar also can be deleted by selecting desired Year and Month in cells R9 & R11.

-Macro example for deleting events in Outlook Calendar.:
+Macro example for deleting events in Outlook Calendar:
   ```bash
 Sub DeleteEventsInMonth()
     Dim olApp As Object